matthewtodd/zmk-config/README.md

   layers for the [Sturdy][sturdy], [Canary][canary], [Gallium][gallium], and
   [Focal][focal] layouts, curious to see if I might like one better enough to switch away from Colemak-DH.
 So far, no, but I may return someday.
+- Adding a Qwerty layer so friends could test-drive the keyboard more easily.
+I tried to gather interest over Christmas, and I think this is just going to be my own personal hobby, lol.

 ## What the layers look like